rileyle/UCCeBr/README.md

 > Include the source capsule.
 Must be issued after the source positioning and capsule rotation commands.

+### Lab Bench

+Optionally, an epoxy resin lab bench can be included in simulations.

+    /Bench/setX <double> <unit>
+    /Bench/setY <double> <unit>
+    /Bench/setZ <double> <unit>

+> Set the position of the bench.

+    /Brick/Construct

+> Include the bench.
+Must be issued after the positioning commands.

 ### Lead Bricks

 Optionally, 2" x 4" x 6" lead bricks can be included in simulations.